kravisankaran/shareSpot/README.md

 # shareSpot
-A springboot application for sharing playlists.
+A springboot application that plays around with Spotify's web apis